blockai-unofficial/openpublish-state-engine/README.md

 ## purposefully shipping without preorder so we can figure out process for hardforks and big ammendments

-however, I'd like for us to get the rest of the system functioning before creating this operation as I would like to use the oppurtunity to figure out the best way to have a hard fork
+I'd like for us to get the rest of the system functioning before creating this operation as I would like to use the oppurtunity to figure out the best way to have a hard fork

 we're bound to be missing something else so we'll have to have hard forks in the future

-it will be nice figuring out this process while we have a problem with a known solution, so when we have to fix a problem with an unknown solution, we're better equiped
+it will be nice figuring out this process while we have a problem with a known solution, so when we have to fix a problem with an unknown solution, we're better equiped at rolling out the changes

 i imagine that we'll have to update a decent amount of code across a number of repos and language implementations, so we should have a procedure in place for such a moment.